 Another stylish bezel set ring, this setting is designed specifically for an oval shape diamond and features gorgeous pavé-set diamonds along the band.
 Like other bezel settings that use pavé diamonds, this won’t offer quite as much durability as a simple solitaire bezel ring.

 With its Etruscan inspired beaded design, this setting ring features stunning accent diamonds arranged in tapered silhouettes.
 Available in a range of different metals, this is a great option if you want a bezel setting that’s elegant, eye-catching and inspired by classic ring designs.

 Bezel engagement rings can range in price from $500 or less to several thousand dollars for settings that feature pavé, halo or side-stone diamonds.

-For example, this simple yet elegant bezel set solitaire engagement ring only costs $530, while this much more elaborate semi-bezel pavé engagement ring costs $1,390.
+For example, this simple yet elegant bezel set solitaire engagement ring from Blue Nile only costs $530, while this much more elaborate semi-bezel pavé engagement ring from Blue Nile costs $1,390.

 Like other engagement rings, the price of bezel settings can vary based on the type of metal that’s used for the ring.
 Expect to pay significantly more for a bezel ring that’s made from 18K gold or platinum than you would for a 14K gold ring.

 The company you choose for your diamond ring makes a tremendous difference in the beauty and value you receive.

 Throughout our years in the diamond industry, we’ve learned which vendors to shop with—and which ones to avoid.
 In general, we’ve found online diamond vendors offer the best selection at a fraction of the cost of a brick and mortar store.

 The diamond dealers listed below are highly reputable.
 They offer extensive collections of beautiful diamonds and settings at excellent prices.
 If you have questions about these vendors, don’t hesitate to email us.